Hip Fractures in Woodbridge

 Services to Treat Hip Fractures

-There are several therapies that can be used to treat and manage hip fractures, both before and after surgery.
-These treatments, when combined with home rehabilitation exercises, can facilitate a quicker recovery and a return to daily activities.
+Several therapies can be used to treat and manage hip fractures, both before and after surgery.
+These treatments, when combined with home rehabilitation exercises, can facilitate quicker recovery and a return to daily activities.

 Physiotherapy